Can Narcissists Love: 10 Brutal Facts On Narcissistic Love

 7. Emotional intimacy is hard for narcissists.

-Narcissists wear masks and crave deep emotional connections, but fear showing their vulnerable side, resulting in only surface-level relationships devoid of emotional intimacy.
+Narcissists wear masks.
+They crave deep emotional connections but fear opening up their vulnerable side.
+You only get to have surface-level relationships with them.

-12 Signs That You Are Falling For A Narcissist
+12 Signs You Might Have Fallen For A Narcissist

 1. They are incredibly well-behaved in the early stages of romance and go to great lengths to impress you.